Ad – This post is in association with CreoGlass.

 Having chosen the kitchen, the next step is to decide on a worktop.

 The first option is a quartz worktop with a marble look.

-I guess you can tell that I’m getting slightly over excited about this glass kitchen worktop option (even if we probably wouldn’t opt for a green one).
-Not only will it go perfectly with the minimalist look of our new kitchen, it’ll be super durable, too.
+I guess you can tell that I’m getting slightly over-excited about this glass kitchen worktop option (even if we probably wouldn’t opt for a green one).
+Not only will it go perfectly with the minimalist look of our new kitchen, but it’ll also be super durable, too.

-We love that you can also have glass splashbacks, which is definitely something we’ll be choosing when we finally get round to adding a seperate utility room to our home.
-It’ll not only be really easy to keep clean, but using the same materials for both the worktop in the kitchen and the splashback in our utility room should tie the design and look rooms together.
+We love that you can also have glass splashbacks, which is definitely something we’ll be choosing when we finally get round to adding a separate utility room to our home.
+It’ll not only be really easy to keep clean but using the same materials for both the worktop in the kitchen and the splashback in our utility room should tie the design and look rooms together.

 I’m so glad that we’ve finally decided on our kitchen and worktop.
 It’s been a long time coming, but now that we’ve started planning our kitchen and making a few decisions it’s all starting to feel a lot more real.